OpenNebula/docs/source/management_and_operations/storage_management/images.rst

 Images
 ================================================================================

-OpenNebula Images represents a VM disk.
-Depending on the Datastore, Images can have multiple formats (e.g. filesystem or block device) and can store OS installations, data filesystems, images or kernels.

-In this guide you'll learn about different Image types, and how to mange and use your Images.
+An OpenNebula Image represents a VM disk.
+Images can have multiple formats (e.g. filesystem or block device) and can store OS installations, data filesystems, images or kernels.
+In this guide you'll learn about different Image types, and how to mange and use them.

 Types and Persistency
 ================================================================================

-OpenNebula manages three different Image types to represent VM disks.
+OpenNebula uses three different Image types to represent VM disks.
 A VM can use multiple Image types simultaneously:

 * **Operating System** (``OS``): Main disk, the VM will start from this Image.
 Every VM must include an OS Image.
 * **CD-ROM ISO** (``CDROM``): These Images are read-only data.
 Only one Image of this type can be used in a VM.
 * **Data Disk** (``DATABLOCK``): A generic disk to store data.
-These Images can be contain existing data, e.g. a database, or be formatted as an empty drive.
+These Images can contain existing data, e.g. a database, or can be formatted as an empty drive.

-Additionally *file* Images represents plain files that can be used as:
+Additionally, *file* Images represents plain files that can be used as:

 * **OS kernel** (``KERNEL``): used as kernel for the Guest OS to start the VM.
 * **RAM disk** (``RAMDISK``): loaded by initrd at boot time.